 In my 18 years as a sales executive working with reps and enterprises, I have received plenty of trite advice: do your homework on the customer, establish your value up front, arm your champions with the info they need to succeed.
-As I worked hundreds of deals, I began to see that the old advice was all true but that reps who were consistently winning applied the trite advice in unique ways.
+As I worked hundreds of deals, I began to see that the old advice was all true but that reps who were consistently winning complex sales applied the trite advice in unique ways.

 As I’ve learned from others and come up with my own way of working deals, I have some specific, practical suggestions for any enterprise rep who would like to step up his or her game.
 My tips for applying these principles will help reps in any organization build consensus more effectively while creating more value for both the customer and your company.

 Step 1: Align your product with your customer’s initiatives

 Most reps think that the process of getting to know the customers and their needs starts with an individual on the phone.
 Although this may be true of the transactional sale, you’re already missing out on essential information if you use this approach on a strategic account.